Filter by Category

 The Poet's Preface

 with John McClenahen

-John McClenahen, a published poet and photographer, moved to Swanville in September 2020 from Delaware.
-John has university degrees in English, government, history, and philosophy, and has taught at George Washington University in Washington DC and in the University of Delaware’s Osher Lifelong Learning Institute in Lewes DE.
+John McClenahen, a published poet and photographer, moved to Swanville in October 2020 from Delaware.
+John has university degrees in English, government, history, and philosophy, and has taught at George Washington University in Washington, DC, and in the University of Delaware’s Osher Lifelong Learning Institute in Lewes, DE.

 Since its inception as a town and a city Belfast has been planned out.
 What are the “Rangeways”?
 How did Northport Avenue escape end to end commerce?
 How did the Route One By-Pass come to be?
 How have our zoning and building codes formed our city?
 Why are so many Belfast government services downtown?
 How was the Harbor Walk, the Armistice Bridge, and the Rail Trail made possible?
 Our first sewage treatment was when!?
 Why don't we have a big box store?
 What will Belfast look like in 10 or 20 years?
 Who was the "great architect" of Belfast over the last 20 years?
 The course will discuss past and current planning practices with featured speakers and begin a discussion on envisioning the future of Belfast and how planning will influence everything.